neo-project/docs/docs/en-us/network/private-chain/private-chain.md

 1. Under each neo-cli directory of the four nodes, open the file `protocol.json` and modify the following:

-   - `Magic`: Magic is used to identify the source network of the message, and specifying a different Magic ensures that different network information in the NEO block are not sent to other networks, during transmission.
+   - `Magic`: Magic is used to identify the source network of the message, and specifying a different Magic ensures that different network information in the Neo block are not sent to other networks, during transmission.
 The type of Magic is unit, so note that the value you fill in is in the range [0 - 4294967295].
    - `StandbyValidators`: Enter the four wallet public keys recorded before.
    - `SeedList`: Enter the four virtual machines IP addresses recorded before.
 Leave the port number as it is.